Balaji-Jothiramalingam/Experiment-08-Pick-and-place-of-objects-using-industrial-manipulator-/README.md

 # Experiment-08-Pick-and-place-of-objects-using-industrial-manipulator-

 ### Aim :
-      To pick and place a regular shape using two finger gripper on the conveyor belt
+To pick and place a regular shape using two finger gripper on the conveyor belt.

 ### Equipment Required:
 Instrial manipulator , teach pendant and associated program platform , two finger dh gripper

 ### Theory: